+Lot Notes.
 The lot was harvested and processed first week of April before the Qing Ming holiday.
 The most tender leaves of the season were used ensuring the quality of this tea.
 While fully oxidized, this lot offers a pale, translucent gold cup color.
 You will note these leaves yield a very high fragrance.
-Lot #2 made April 2020.
+Lot #1 made April 2021.

-The pluck standard for this lot is fine; therefore a bud and one or two leaves.
+Tea Facts.
+The pluck standard for this lot is fine; therefore, a bud and one or two leaves.
 The highest grades are plucked prior to April 5th, the Qing Ming holiday.
-Leaves are fully oxidized.
-The producing farm is located at an elevation of approximately 800 meters in the Wuyi Mountains, of Fujian Province.
+Leaves are cut and rolled to thin strips, then fully oxidized.
+The producing farm is located at an elevation of approximately 800 meters in the Wuyi Mountains.
 It has long been held that drinking Golden Eyebrow will beautify one's face, strengthen the immune system while calming the nerves.

 Tasting Notes.
 Golden Eyebrow offers a very fragrant aroma.
 Aroma is strong honey.
 First steep will yield sweet, fruity, and flowery flavors.
 The second infusion opens more fruit flavors and notes of caramel.
 Note, the finish will bring hints of honeysuckle.

 Brewing Suggestions.
 Given this tea's complexity, we advise keeping the water temperature lower using water at 185 - 195 F. Use 3-4 grams of leaf or a tablespoon for 8 ounces of water.
 Steep for 1.5 to two minutes and taste.
 As the leaves open, it offers multiple infusions.
 This is truly a tea that will steep multiple times to release a spectrum of flavors.